falessa/falessa/README.md

 ### Hi there 👋

+I'm a Software Engineer eager to learn new things everyday 📖

+I've been working as a SDET for the last 6 years 🤖

+Recently I started to build a mobile app, that hopefully will be publicly released in a near future 📱

+Open to work!
+Looking for full-remote positions 💻

 <!--
 **falessa/falessa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.